Is Michael Watson running for governor? No. He confirmed a lieutenant-governor run on April 7.

 Source note

-- Magnolia Tribune: Watson not seeking re-election as Secretary of State but “will be on the ballot” — The clearest recent report on Watson saying he will not seek another term as secretary of state while indicating he still plans to be on the ballot.
+- Magnolia Tribune: Watson not seeking re-election as Secretary of State but “will be on the ballot” — The earlier report establishing that he would not seek another term as secretary of state while indicating he still planned to be on the ballot.

 - Mississippi Secretary of State: Michael Watson official biography — Confirms his current statewide office and prior Mississippi Senate service.